AmanSalman/LateNightProject/README.md

 # LateNightProject

 ## Description
-LateNightProject is a fun and spontaneous web application created to showcase a filterable product list.
+LateNightProject is a web application that displays a filterable product list.
 It was developed in two phases:
 - **Phase 1**: A functional web page built with HTML, CSS, and JavaScript.
 - **Phase 2**: Converted into a React application to enhance interactivity and maintainability.